mbickers/personal-site/content/bookshelf/advanced-programming-unix-environment.md

----
-Title: "Advanced Programming in the Unix Environment"
++++
-BookAuthor: "W. Richard Stevens and Stephen A. Rago"
+BookAuthor = "W. Richard Stevens and Stephen A. Rago" BookPublished = 2013
-BookPublisher: Addison Wesley
-BookPublished: 2013
-DateFinished: 2020-09-26
+BookPublisher = "Addison Wesley"
+DateFinished = "2020-09-26"
-Rating: 4
+Rating = 4
----
+Title = "Advanced Programming in the Unix Environment"

++++

 In *Advanced Programming in the Unix Environment* (referred to as APUE in the text), authors Stevens and Rago explore different aspects of the Unix standard.
 I enjoyed this classic because it struck a balance between programming reference and exposition/explanation.